 Keep Post-it Study Super Sticky Notes or Full Adhesive Notes on your textbook or notebook so when a thought passes through your mind, you can quickly write it down and stay focused on your studying.

-I hope these tips help and your study time is active, productive, and colorful too.
+I hope these tips help you master how to take notes from a textbook so that your study time is active, productive, and colorful too.

 More Study Tips